Become the Beast: Exploring Human-Quadruped Locomotion for Exergames: Results

 \subsection{Qualitative Results}

-The data coding for the thematic analysis resulted in 287 unique codes derived from 546 individual quotations.
-To understand the benefits and challenges of our locomotion system, we grouped the codes into 10 positive and 10 negative code groups, shown in Table \ref{tab:mergedcodes}.
-Finally, six overarching themes were derived, which are discussed in detail in Section \ref{discussion}.
+Qualitative analysis provided deep insights into the player experience, capturing reflections regarding control, exertion, embodiment, immersion, and ergonomics.
+Through a reflexive thematic analysis, we constructed 287 unique codes from 546 individual quotations.

-When asked to describe the overall in-game movement using at least three adjectives, participant responses clustered around terms like "fun," "engaging," and "novel," while also including strenuous attributes such as "exhausting" and "demanding."
-These frequency results are visually summarized as the word cloud in Figure \ref{fig:wordcloud}.
+To accurately capture the nuances of the player experience, we iteratively synthesized these codes into overarching qualitative themes that tell the story of the player's embodied journey.
+Table \ref{tab:themes_summary} summarizes these core themes, which encapsulate the interplay between physical exertion, avatar control, usability challenges, mastery, and player suggestions, along with representative participant quotes.
+When asked to describe the overall in-game movement with three adjectives, participant responses clustered around terms like "fun," "engaging," and "novel," alongside strenuous attributes such as "exhausting" and "demanding."
+These frequency results can be visually summarized as the word cloud in Figure \ref{fig:wordcloud}.